The Ultimate Bali Travel Guide 2025: Best Areas to Visit and What to Do

 Seminyak: Resorts but Nice Beaches (Beachside)

-The Vibe
+The Vibe in Seminyak

 Seminyak is essentially a nicer and classier version of Kuta.
 There are pretty much two areas of Seminyak.
 One is just a resort town.
 Literally, just resorts... so if you're looking for a local and authentic experience, you'll want to avoid this part.
-The other part is again, touristy, but it does have a really nice beach and some awesome places along the beach to chill, grab a drink and listen to some live music.
+The other part is again, touristy, but it does have a really nice beach and some awesome places along the beach to chill, grab a drink, and listen to some live music.
 It's worth checking out for maybe a day to hit up the beach and a sunset.

-How Long to Stay
+How Long to Stay in Seminyak

 One day, maybe two days.
-Honestly, if you just check out the beach that has the live music and epic sunsets (shown below) you'll have seen and done everything you need to.
+Honestly, if you just check out the beach that has the live music and epic sunsets (shown below), you'll have seen and done everything you need to.

-Notable Things to See and Do
+Notable Things to See and Do in Seminyak

-There are plenty of shops, restaurants, and places to go out in Seminyak and although some are quite nice, I find, for the most part, many places are just over-priced with lower quality of food (compared to Canggu anyway).
+There are plenty of shops, restaurants, and places to go out in Seminyak, and although some are quite nice, I find, for the most part, many places are just over-priced with lower quality of food (compared to Canggu anyway).
 I would just focus on hitting up the beach for sunset.
-Google ‘Double Six Beach’ and that’s where you’ll find a set up like the one pictured below.
+Google ‘Double Six Beach’ and that’s where you’ll find a setup like the one pictured below.

 Uluwatu: Stunning Cliffside Views and Beaches

-The Vibe
+The Vibe in Uluwatu

 Uluwatu is my go-to place for day trips.
 This is a must if you visit Bali.
 Uluwatu is pretty much a town full of beautiful beaches and cliffs.
 In terms of shops and restaurants I’m not too familiar with whether or not there is a variety of places to check out as most people just go for the beach.

-How Long to Stay
+How Long to Stay in Uluwatu

 As beautiful as it is, 1-2 days here should be more than enough time.
 Below is a typical schedule I suggest my friends follow, to get the most out of Uluwatu…

-What to Do/ My Favourites
+What to Do/ My Favourites in Uluwatu

 See below.